Doctoral Programme New Social Housing

 Dr. Selim Banabak, Research Unit Urban and Regional Research, E280-2

-Prof. Dr. Massimo Bricocoli, Politecnico Milano, Dipartimento di Architettura e Studi Urbani,
+Prof. Dr. Massimo Bricocoli, Politecnico Milano, Dipartimento di Architettura e Studi Urbani

 Prof. Dr. Raquel Rolnik, Universidade de São Paulo, Faculdade de Arquitetura e Urbanismo

-Stadt Wien, MA 50, Referat für Stategische Projekte und Internationales
+City of Vienna, MA 50, Referat für Stategische Projekte und Internationales

 CONTACT for more information: newsocialhousing@tuwien.ac.at